AMWA-TV/info-006/docs/How To practical examples.md

 }
 ```

-Now we will set the `right-gain` set point gain (5p1) value to 11 and verify the change has taken effect.
+Now we will set the `right-gain` gain value (5p1) to 11 and verify the change has taken effect.
 We will use the generic `Set` method for this `(1p2)`.
 Copy and paste the following JSON formatted command to set the new value:

 ```json
 {